qstardict/qstardict/README.md

 <img src="https://raw.githubusercontent.com/wiki/a-rodin/qstardict/images/qstardict-anki.gif" width="803" height="533" alt="QStarDict and Anki">
 </p>

+### Look up words from any application

+If QStarDict is running under X server, it is possible to look up works from other applications using a popup window which is shown for selected words in any application.

 ### Extend with plugins
 If you want to add new dictionary format or custom toolbar action to QStarDict, it can be done without modifying the core by [writing a plugin](https://github.com/a-rodin/qstardict/wiki/How-to-write-a-QStarDict-plugin).

 ### Installation ###
 QStarDict is available in Ubuntu, Debian and other distros repositories.

-If you want to compile it yourself install Qt4 and GLib2 development files and run in the project's directory
+If you want to compile it yourself install Qt5 and GLib2 development files and run in the project's directory

     qmake INSTALL_PREFIX=<your install prefix, /usr by default>
     make